stadid/webcontrol/README.md

 • Export of the available controller settings into TXT file.

-• Automatic change of the heat curve for selected heating circuit(s) depending on the outside temperature (experimental function for experienced users).
+• Automatic change of the heat curve for selected heating circuit(s) depending on the outdoor temperature (experimental function for experienced users).

 • Automatic date and time syncronization of the controller.